bryanlammon/supra/readme.md

 Puts footnote numbers on the baseline.

-In my article formatting (which is that output using [`supra-refrence-book.docx`](#pandoc)), I prefer footnote markers be on the basline rather than superscript.
+In my article formatting (output using [`supra-reference-book.docx`](#pandoc-options)), I prefer footnote markers be on the basline rather than superscript.
 This option puts them on the baseline.
 Note, this affects only the footnote markers at the bottom of the page; footnote markers in the body text are unchanged.